schmittjoh/php-option/README.md

 add an additional method call, to retrieve the actual value from the wrapper object which adds one more method call.

-Overhead: Creation of 1 Object, and 1 Method Call Overhead per invocation (some case): 0.000000761s (that is 761 nano seconds) Overhead per invocation (none case): 0.000000368s (that is 368 nano seconds)
+* Overhead: Creation of 1 Object, and 1 Method Call
+* Overhead per invocation (some case/value returned): 0.000000761s (that is 761 nano seconds)
+* Overhead per invocation (none case/null returned): 0.000000368s (that is 368 nano seconds)

 When I first saw these results, I could not really believe that the overhead is that low, but after checking the benchmark again, everything looks accurate.
 I